deusdevok/deusdevarticlesdb/pythonbasiccourse/pythonbasiccourseebook/pythonbasiccourse.md

 1. Use the `input()` function to prompt the user for the total number of seconds.
 Remember what is the data type that the `input()` function returns?
 The `input()` function has been covered in the [functions chapter](#the-input-function) of this course.
 You will need to convert this to an integer number for later use.
 2. If you need to compute the number of minutes and seconds from the total number of seconds, you could make use of the integer division and modulus operators.
 These topics were covered in the [terminal and python interpreter](#operations-with-numbers) article.
 3. You learned about Python modules in a [previous article](#chapter-12-modules) from this course.
 There is a module called [time](https://docs.python.org/3/library/time.html) which you can use in this project to wait for one second between each pass.
 Specifically, look for the [sleep()](https://docs.python.org/3/library/time.html#time.sleep) method of this module.

+<div style="page-break-after: always;"></div>

+# Thank you for reading

+You have reached the end of the book!
+I want to congratulate you for taking the time to read it, and I really hope you have learned and enjoy the journey.
+You have made the very first step into learning this amazing programming language.

+This is the first edition of my first eBook.
+I'm sure there are tons of errors and typos in this edition.
+If you want to point out any one of them, feel free to contact me via Twitter at @deusdevok.
+You can also contact me via the website following [this link](https://deusdev.click/about/#contact), where you can fill out a form with your message.
+I will appretiate your feedback.

+My goal is to continue writing more content and publishing new eBooks in the future.
+You can also contact me if you have any preferences about which topics you would like to learn.

+**Continue learning**

+I encourage you to keep learning Python if you enjoyed what you have learned so far.
+The topics covered in this book are just the tip of the iceberg.

+You can find more content on my website, [DeusDev.click](https://deusdev.click).
+You can also look for more content on the web.
+You will find excellent content creators, either in blogs and in Youtube.
+You will find both free and paid content.

+One of the most important things you can do to make your knowledge stronger is to practice everything you learn.
+Only reading or watching videos is not enough.
+You must get you hands dirty if you really want to learn the topics.

+Most importantly, have fun and be patient.
+Learning programming takes time, but is much rewarding.

+See you next time!

+— **Carlos**